Virgil Trucks: Coaching

 After retiring as a player, Trucks joined the coaching staff of the Pittsburgh Pirates, winning the 1960 World Series with them against his old team, the Yankees.
 He continued coaching with the Pirates, then coached the Atlanta Braves and ended his MLB career with the Tigers in 1974.

 Personal life

 Trucks was the uncle of Butch Trucks, a founding member of The Allman Brothers Band, and Chris Trucks.
-Trucks' great nephew, Duane (Chris' son), is a member of Widespread Panic and has a brother, Derek, who is in a band with his wife, Susan Tedeschi, Tedeschi Trucks Band and was in the final lineup of the Allman Brothers Band.
+Trucks' great nephew, Derek (Chris' son) played guitar in the final lineup up the Allman Brothers Band and co-leads the Tedeschi Trucks Band with his wife Susan Tedeschi.
+Another other great-nephew Duane is the drummer for Widespread Panic.

 Later life

 Trucks was inducted into the Alabama Sports Hall of Fame in 1974 and into the Michigan Sports Hall of Fame in 1985.

 In the summer of 2012, Trucks was injured in a fall, but he made a recovery.
 He died on March 23, 2013, at the age of 95 in Calera, Alabama.
 He had been hospitalized with pneumonia shortly before his death.